-In simple terms, a merchant account is like a holding account where all of the payments go to before being deposited into your typical bank account.
+In simple terms, a merchant account is like a holding account where all the payments go before being deposited into your typical bank account.

 The revenue from your merchant’s transactions is being deposited until the settlement date, which is usually once every week.
 Only then you can receive the funds to your regular accounts.

-Now, this is a crucial note to all e-commerce store owners: you can only charge your customers through merchant accounts as only merchant accounts are allowed to collect online payments with credit and debit cards (Mastercard, Visa, or Amex).
+Now, this is a crucial note to all e-commerce store owners: you can only charge your customers through merchant accounts as only merchant accounts may collect online payments with credit and debit cards (Mastercard, Visa, or Amex).

 After successfully applying for a merchant account, you will be assigned a Merchant ID (MID).
 It is the unique code provided to store owners by their payment processor.